 Should you perform ghost peer review for someone else, such as an advisor or senior colleague?
 Publication ethical guidelines say ‘no’

 Getting someone else to write your academic papers or grant proposals is considered unethical, but a new survey reported in Nature shows that large numbers of graduate students globally are regularly asked by their advisors or senior colleagues to ghostwrite peer reviews.
 This is sold to early career researchers (ECRs) as a great opportunity:

 The problem here is that more than half of survey respondents received no credit or chance to relationship-build with a publishing house, journal or editor as the peer review they wrote was then signed off by the senior colleague.
 Is this even ethical?

-As members of COPE, Charlesworth’s position is clear.
+As a member of COPE, Charlesworth’s position is clear.
 Peer review is no different to any other kind of critical and creative work: if you write something, you deserve the credit and any resultant opportunities that might arise.
 Indeed, 80% of ECR survey respondents noted that they felt that the practice of ‘ghosting’ peer reviews was unacceptable.

 ‘Thanks for the opportunity.
 I’m very pushed for time, but I’m working with a PhD student who would relish the chance to review this paper.
 Can we do this together?’